EE3901/EE5901 Sensor Technologies

 Your task is to design, implement, and evaluate a sensor fusion scheme for locating the weed-spraying vehicle shown in Figure 1.
 This vehicle was developed by JCU spinout company AutoWeed, who have generously agreed to provide real sensor data for this assignment task.

-Figure 1: AutoWeed prototype vehicle showing cameras at the front and herbicide sprayers at the back.
+AutoWeed prototype vehicle showing cameras at the front and herbicide sprayers at the back.
 The white antennas are for receiving GNSS signals.
 The IMU and control system electronics are located inside the black case at the front of the vehicle.
 The photo shows a small scale research prototype, which was used to gather the data that you will analyse in this assignment.
-Zoom:

 You are provided with 7 data recordings.
 In each recording, there is approximately 30 seconds of movement in which full GNSS fixes are available.
 Then there is a period of approximately another 30 seconds where the GNSS fixes have been deliberately removed, to simulate the case where global positioning is temporarily unavailable.
 Your task is to ensure that the vehicle’s control system is still able to obtain position estimates even if GNSS fixes are denied.